openactive/stripe-extension/header.md

 ### B/P request and response

-The Broker must include the Payment Intent identifier in the request, and the Booking System must reflect it back in the response.
+The Broker MUST include the Payment Intent identifier in the request, and the Booking System MUST reflect it back in the response.
 This helps the Booking System to verify that the correct Payment Intent has been used by the Broker to accept a payment for this Order.

 For the Approval Flow, `payment` is only required at **B** in the case that a new  `stripe:paymentRequest` was present in the revised `OrderProposal` in the Order Proposals feed (which is only possible if [Proposal Amendment](https://openactive.io/open-booking-api/EditorsDraft/1.0CR3/#proposal-amendment) has been implemented by the Booking System).

+Note that if `"@type": "stripe:PaymentIntent"` is included in the **B/P** request, then **C1** or **C2** MUST have been called previously to retrieve a `stripe:paymentRequest`.

+In keeping with the specification, `payment` MUST NOT be present where the `totalPaymentDue` at **C2** is of zero `price`.

 #### B/P request
 ```json